 Towards a notice-and-take-down approach for cultural heritage institutions

 On Tuesday the 15th of May the EnDOW project held its final conference at the seat of the EU Intellectual Property Office (EUIPO) in Alicante.
-At this conference the ++EnDOW projectKennisland was a technical partner in the EnDOW project.
+At this conference the project partners presented the project results including the EnDOW diligent search tool++EnDOW projectKennisland was a technical partner in the EnDOW project.
 Maarten Zeinstra coordinated the design and implementation of the EnDOW diligent search tool.
 See this news item for more details about the project outcomes and our role in the project. that allows cultural heritage institutions to crowdsource the diligent search processes required under the EU Orphan Works directive.

 Read the text of Paul’s intervention below:

 We have just heard presentations from a bunch of fine legal and technical minds that have told us that the thing [the EnDOW diligent search tool], that they have build with substantial amounts of taxpayer euros does not really serve a useful purpose, because it is based on legislation that has been designed to make its stated purpose as difficult as possible.
 That is a pretty stunning revelation.

 So let’s take a step back and examine how we have gotten here?

 Copyright overprotects (for the vast majority of works it lasts too long) and it is caught in a straightjacket tailored on 19th technological reality of the 19th century).

 For the vast majority of creations of the mind, the type of protection that copyright offers does not make sense.For the vast majority of creations of the mind, the type of protection that copyright offers does not make sense.
 The protection is either much too long (almost all copyrighted works are not commercially exploited for longer than two years after their creation) or not relevant at all (a lot of works are created in contexts where the creators do not desire to restrict their availability to others).